 - Wash regularly, especially your hands.

-- Clean household surfaces like doorknobs, counters, and tabletops.
+- Clean and disinfect common surfaces like doorknobs, counters, and tabletops.

-You don’t need to seek hospital or emergency care for basic COVID-19 symptoms, like a mild fever or cough.
-If you do, many hospitals will tell you to recover at home.
+You don't need to go to the hospital or ER if you have basic COVID-19 symptoms, like a mild fever or cough.
+If you do, many hospitals will send you home.

-Once medical staff determine that you likely have the virus and that your symptoms need hospital care, they will check for signs that the condition is causing more serious problems.
+If your case is severe, members of the medical staff will check for signs that the illness is causing more serious problems.
 They might:

 - Check the levels of oxygen in your blood with a clip-on finger monitor